All Out (2022): Storylines

 All Out featured professional wrestling matches that involved different wrestlers from pre-existing feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.

 On the June 3, 2022, episode of Rampage, AEW World Champion CM Punk, who had won the title just days prior at Double or Nothing, announced that he was injured and required surgery.
 He initially wanted to relinquish the title; however, AEW president Tony Khan decided that an interim champion would be crowned until Punk's return, after which, Punk would face the interim champion to determine the undisputed champion.
 Jon Moxley was crowned as interim champion at AEW x NJPW: Forbidden Door on June 26.
 At the Quake by the Lake special episode of Dynamite on August 10, Punk made his return and confronted Moxley, entering into a title dispute.
 A match to determine the undisputed AEW World Champion was then scheduled at All Out.
 However, due to heated confrontations between the two, it was announced that the match would instead take place on the August 24 episode of Dynamite, where Moxley quickly defeated Punk due to the latter reaggravating an injury, becoming the undisputed AEW World Champion in the process.
 The following week on Dynamite, Moxley issued an open contract for a championship match at All Out, in which Punk signed the contract.
 The championship rematch was then subsequently scheduled for All Out.